TheMilkies/Cate/readme.md

 ## Known issues
 These issues are known and will be fixed soon!
-1. Very slow build times. this is due to it creating many threads instead of just checking what it needs to build and then start threads.
+1. Slow build times (depending on thread count). this is due to it creating many threads instead of just checking what it needs to build and then start threads.
+It's still usually 5% slower than make on average.
-2. **Sometimes** crashes when you include a library
+2. **Sometimes** crashes when you include a library.

 ## Credits
 All Milkies have contributed in some way to Cate.
 Notable contributors are: